leoashcraft/Wordpress-Elementor-Open-Toggle-By-Hash/README.md

 ## Installation

 1. Download this file
-2. lace it in your theme's js folder.
+2. Place it in your theme's js folder.
 3. Look for this line of code within your theme's functions.php where [YOUR-THEME-NAME] could either be the theme name or something else entirely.
 The key here is the find a function thathas enqueue_scripts within it's name.
    If you don't find it, that's alright, keep reading.